Discover Tasmania

 Pack

 Hop harvest kicks off in March.
-The average temperature ranges from a minimum of 10°C to a maximum of 20°C, with around 6 days of rain totalling just 40mm.
+The average temperature ranges from a minimum of 10°C to a maximum of 19°C, with around 8 days of rain totalling just 60mm.
 But Tasmania is known for surprising unsuspecting brewers with four seasons in one day, so come prepared for anything by packing everything from a raincoat to a pair of budgie smugglers.
-You’ll also need a pair of sturdy closed-toed shoes if you’re visiting the farm.
+You’ll also need a pair of long pants and sturdy closed-toed shoes if you’re visiting the farm.
 These will need to be thoroughly cleaned before entering the country and again before entering the farm.
 This process involves minor chemical and physical abrasion, so pack accordingly.
-Better yet, buy a pair of iconic Blundstone boots on entry.
+Better yet, buy a pair of iconic Blundstone boots.

 Entry